 I have seen the exact barrels that are blue in color at Walmart for almost half the price of the ones I had purchased from well-known emergency preparedness stores.
 I actually turned the barrel upside down at Walmart to see if they matched the ones I had at home.
 Yes, I’m that crazy lady with gray hair on aisle 11, what can I say!

-I wanted to make sure they were BPA Free and were made by the same company as the ones that were more expensive.
+I wanted to make sure they were BPA Free and were made by the same company like the ones that were more expensive.
 They were identical.
 Now, I have four of these gems on the side of my house with UV protector covers because of the heat here, as in 110+ degrees in the summer.
 Please remember these accessories, you need a pump and bung wrench.

 I use one whole bottle of Water Preserver in these.
 55 Gallon Water Preserver Concentrate 5 Year Emergency Disaster Preparedness, Survival Kits, Emergency Water Storage, Earthquake, Hurricane, Safety BUNG (tightens the lid): Duda Energy wrench Aluminum Drum Wrench for Opening 10 gal, 15 gal, 20 gal, 30 gal and 55 gal Barrels Standard, 2″ Bung Racing Fuel Methanol, 2″